DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_I.md

 *   **Python package**.
 In addition to installing and using [public Python packages](https://pypi.org/) you might consider developing your own.
 In this solution, Python packages refer to those you create, manage, share or collaborate on your own or in your lab.
 *   **R package**.
 Analogous to the Python package.
 *   **Artifacts**.
 Artifacts are files that contain notebooks, Python packages, R packages or any other content that you might manage by source control.
 The term artifact is used as a generalization across those file types.
 *   **Workspace artifacts**.
-Workspace artifacts are all artifacts that you have in your workspace, including notebooks, packages and workflows, but also workspace descriptions (dashboard) and key/value pairs.
+Workspace artifacts are all artifacts that you have in your workspace, including notebooks, packages and workflows, but also workspace descriptions (on the workspace dashboard tab) and key/value pairs.
 Different workspaces might have a different number of artifacts of each type, for example, one workspace might only have one notebook whereas other workspaces might have several notebooks.
 *   **Version**.
 A version of an artifact is a uniquely identifiable immutable state of its content.
 Example identifiers are hash or names.
 In order to make changes to a version, a copy is (possibly implicitly) created by you and you make the required changes of the content.
 Once you are satisfied with the changes, you can create another version that again is immutable.
 The second artifact is a successor version of the first artifact.
 Names are often based on a [version numbering scheme](https://en.wikipedia.org/wiki/Software_versioning), or version names that you provide.
 *   **Variant**.
 Variants of an artifact are successor versions, however, they have a common ancestor artifact.
 For example, based on a version, you might develop two different alternatives of a notebook and decide to version both of those.
 Once the alternatives are versioned, each is a version of the original, however, they are variants in relation to each other.
 *   **GitHub repository**.
 Location in GitHub where artifacts are stored and managed.
 It is possible to have several repositories at the same time and manage different artifacts in each.
 For now you can think of a GitHub repository as a directory that GitHub recognizes as a unit of source code management.